-Drop shipping can be a cheap and relatively easy way to get into business.
+Dropshipping can be a cheap and relatively easy way to get into business.
 It’s a retail sales model where you make the sale and the manufacturer or supplier mails out the goods directly to the customer.

 You don’t hold stock and your overheads are low.
 But on the flip side, profit margins can be tight and you have little control over presentation and delivery.
 Drop shippers often work with multiple suppliers so it can also be complicated to manage all of those relationships and the bureaucracy around importing and shipping from different countries.

-Find a niche
+1. Find a niche

 To succeed in drop shipping in the UK you need to have a marketing edge.
 If your only edge is low price you won’t last long.
 Successful drop shippers add value.
-For example if you are already established as the ‘go to’ place for sci-fi movie reviews, then adding a shop with movie related goods could be a smart move.
+For example, if you are already established as the ‘go to’ place for sci-fi movie reviews, then adding a shop with movie-related goods could be a smart move.
 People will buy from you because they already value the quality of your reviews; they will assume that your selection of gifts will be similarly informed.

 You can also start a value-added business around a product range where you are able to add value through information, advice or smart curation.
 As the dropshipping UK industry develops it’s also possible to have unique products designed for individual orders through services like Printful.

-Create your shop front
+3. Create your shop front

-Find your suppliers
+4. Find your suppliers

 Directories like Worldwide Brands and Wholesale Central also pre-screen suppliers, although you may need to pay a subscription fee to use those services.

 If you are targeting a particular niche then Google is your friend.
 Search and see if there are any specialist drop shippers in your space.
-It can also be worth contacting manufacturers directly either to see if they would consider providing a drop shipping service or if they can provide you with their top suppliers who could provide that service.
+It can also be worth contacting manufacturers directly either to see if they would consider providing a dropshipping service or if they can provide you with their top suppliers who could provide that service.

 You will want to agree clear terms with your drop shipping partner and make sure that you have an agreement in place that includes all your expectations, including payment format and terms.

-Test the service
+5. Test the service

-Your reputation is on the line with any back office drop shipper.
+Your reputation is on the line with any back-office drop shipper.
 So check out the reliability of the supplier with some test orders.
 Things to check include: the ease and speed of the ordering process, delivery time, packaging and presentation.

 As far as the customer is concerned they are doing business with you.
 That’s good news as this is another space where you can stand out from your competitors.
 Put yourself in the customers’ shoes and consider how you can improve their retail experience with you.
-An easy win is to make sure that you have detailed product information, pictures and buyer reviews where possible.
+An easy win is to make sure that you have detailed product information, pictures, and buyer reviews where possible.